particle-iot/docs/src/content/getting-started/console/console.md

 ### Devices - sandbox

 The devices list includes devices that are claimed to your account, that you are the owner of, in your free developer sandbox.
-These devices count against your free tier limit of 100 devices.
+These devices count against your free plan limit of 100 devices.

 It also includes devices that are claimed to your account, that are part of a product (free, growth, or enterprise).
 Devices that are claimed to your account but are part of product do not count toward your free device limit.

-The exception is free tier products owned by you, in which case all devices, whether claimed by you or not, count toward the 100 device limit.
+The exception is free plan products owned by you, in which case all devices, whether claimed by you or not, count toward the 100 device limit.
 Only devices claimed by you show up in this list; the others are only in the product device list but still count toward the limit.

 In the developer sandbox, non-product, there is no add devices button.
 The intended paths to add a device are: